Skip to Main Content

 • Funding time: Three or more business days.

 Some banks offer personal loans with quick prequalification and funding.
 You may also have access to better interest rates if you already have a checking or savings account with the institution.
-That said, if you fall behind on payments, the bank could automatically take the funds from your checking account, depending on your loan agreement.
+That said, if you fall behind on payments and default on your loan, the bank could automatically take the funds from your checking account, depending on your loan agreement.

 Credit union